As calls for a wealth tax grow, here's how wide the wealth gap is

 One of the problems, according to Morris Pearl, a former executive at hedge fund giant BlackRock and chairman of the Patriotic Millionaires, is that lopsided taxation exacerbates the yawning income inequality.
 And even if you only believe in self-interest, the wealthiest won't be able to build new businesses if there's no one who can afford to buy what they make.

-Philanthropist Abigail Disney, a grandniece of Walt Disney, said that only thanks to the protections and laws of government do we even have a functioning marketplace that allowed them to exercise their hard work and ingenuity in (or benefit from their family's abilities) in order to generate income.
-It's only fair to pay their fair share back into it.
+Philanthropist Abigail Disney, a grandniece of Walt Disney, said that only thanks to the protections and laws of government do we even have a functioning marketplace that allowed citizens to exercise their hard work and ingenuity (or benefit from their family's abilities) in order to generate income.
+It's only fair to pay their fair share back into it, she says.

-"If it's no longer possible for someone to afford housing a reasonable distance from their work, if it's impossible to get a decent education at a decently funded public school, if it's impossible to save enough money for retirement and emergency, if it's impossible to get health care and send children for a decent education, then we will no longer have a middle class, we will have two-class society," Disney said.
+"If it's no longer possible for someone to afford housing a reasonable distance from their work, if it's impossible to get a decent education at a decently funded public school, if it's impossible to save enough money for retirement and emergency, if it's impossible to get health care and send children for a decent education, then we will no longer have a middle class.
+We will have a two-class society," Disney said.

 Not all rich people agree.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.